oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 grant type.

-### Token Response {#token-response}
+### Token Endpoint Response {#token-response}

 If the access token request is valid and authorized, the authorization server issues an access token and optional refresh token.

-If the request client
-authentication failed or is invalid, the authorization server returns an error response as described in {{token-error-response}}.
+If the client authentication failed or is invalid, the authorization server returns an error response as described in {{token-error-response}}.

 The authorization server issues an access token and optional refresh